William Hugh Feldman: Biography

 Under Waksman's direction, Schatz isolated, from the Rutgers Agriculture School's farm soil, a Streptomyces griseus strain that produced an antibiotic.

 For one year from 1941 to 1942 Feldman was the president of the International Association of Medical Museums (renamed in 1955 the International Academy of Pathology).
 He was the first veterinarian to be honored with that presidency.
 For one year from 1941 to 1942 he was also the president of the United States and Canadian Academy of Pathology (USCAP).
 For one year from 1952 to 1953 he was the president of the American Association of Pathologists and Bacteriologists (AAPB).

 He was an acclaimed expert in photomicrography.
 "He personally made all photographic illustrations for his publications, using a home-made device", which he described in a 1929 article in the Archives of Pathology.
 He made photographs of Sir William Osler, as well as Osler's home, laboratory, and instruments.
-Feldman made photographic portraits of many prominent physicians, especially pathologists, and medical researchers, including 14 Noble Prize winners.
+Feldman made photographic portraits of many prominent physicians, especially pathologists, and medical researchers, including 14 Nobel Prize winners.
 In 1972 the U.S. National Library of Medicine displayed his photographic portraits of pathologists in the U.S. National Library of Medicine.

-Feldman was given many awards and honors, including in 1946 the Pasteur Medal from the Pasteur Institute, in 1955 the Trudeau Medal from the National Tuberculosis Association, in 1957 the Disifnguished Service Medal from the American College of Chest Physicians, and in the Varrier-Jones Memorial Medal, a British honor awarded for research in tuberculosis.
+Feldman was given many awards and honors, including in 1946 the Pasteur Medal from the Pasteur Institute, in 1955 the Trudeau Medal from the National Tuberculosis Association, in 1957 the Distinguished Service Medal from the American College of Chest Physicians, and in the Varrier-Jones Memorial Medal, a British honor awarded for research in tuberculosis.
 He delivered in 1941 the John W. Bell Memorial Tuberculosis Lecture and in 1946 the Harben Lectures at the Royal Institute of Public Health and Hygiene.
 Colorado A&M (renamed from Colorado Agricultural College) gave him in 1945 an honorary D.Sc. and in 1950 made him an Honor Alumnus.
 In 1951 Gerhard Domagk nominated Feldman for a Nobel Prize.

 In Colorado, Feldman married Esther Marsh Dickinson (1895–1932).
 Their daughter Esther Isabelle Feldman (1918–1960) married and had two children.
 William Hugh Feldman's second wife was Ruth Elaine Harrison.
 They had a son, William Harrison Feldman (born in 1938), who married Diane V. Nemeczek in 1973.